awsdocs/amazon-eks-user-guide/doc_source/cni-metrics-helper.md

 ------
 #### [ eksctl ]

    Run the following command to create the IAM role\.
 If you don't have an IAM OIDC provider for your cluster, the command also creates the IAM OIDC provider\.
-Replace `my-cluster` with your cluster name, `111122223333` with your account ID, and `region-code` with the Region that your cluster is in\.
+Replace `my-cluster` with your cluster name, `111122223333` with your account ID, and `region-code` with the AWS Region that your cluster is in\.

    ```
    eksctl create iamserviceaccount \